Its-DisguisedHyper/Documentation/PortfolioSite/Step Two - Installing Files & Database.md

 #### Installing The Database

-Now, back to the harder stuff, it's time to install the MySQL database for FaxStore.
+Now, back to the harder stuff, it's time to install the MySQL database for Portfolio Site.

 Login to our MySQL server using the `mysql -u root -p` command and enter your password.